ArchGryphon9362/teslabtapi/docs/start.md

 </details>

 ## Authenticating for other things

-If you want to let the vehicle do things automatically without sending messages to do things (i.e. like the Tesla App does when you're next to/inside the vehicle), you can send it an authentication response of a higher level to give permission to do everything under and including that level, so say `level = 'UNLOCK'`, you are only letting the vehicle unlock, but say you do `level = 'DRIVE'`, you can unlock *or* drive.
+If you want to let the vehicle do things automatically without sending messages to do things (i.e. like the Tesla App does when you're next to/inside the vehicle), you can send it an authentication response of a higher level to give permission to do everything under and including that level, so say `level = 'UNLOCK'`, you are only letting the vehicle unlock once, but say you do `level = 'DRIVE'`, you can unlock _or_ drive once, not both.
 Also, everytime the vehicle does something automatically, the vehicle resets level to `NONE`.

 All that you have to do is serialize and sign an auth message where the distance is optional, but if not sent to the vehicle, it will just automatically assume that you're next to/inside the vehicle:

 ```proto
 UnsignedMessage {
 	AuthenticationResponse: AuthenticationResponse {